ovh/docs/pages/platform/serving-engine/01_CONCEPTS_models/guide.en-ca.md

 ### Preset models

-A preset model is a model that has already been built and added by OVHcloud administrators of the serving platform and are available for deployment on the fly.
+A preset model is a model that has already been built and added by OVHcloud administrators of the serving platform and is available for deployment on the fly.

 ### Serialized models